filigino/trace-app/README.md

 - Supports Push Notifications on confirmed Exposures to other users that have tested positive for COVID-19
 - Supports Background App Fetch to check for new Exposures every hour
-- Uses a decentralized architecture with most data storage and processing done locally on the phones to protect users' privacy\
+- Uses a decentralized network architecture with most data storage and processing done locally on the phones to protect users privacy\
 Note: Does not implement Apple/Google's Exposures API

 ## How It Works